-Up to 25% of women have vaginal bleeding at some time during their pregnancy, especially in the first 3 months (first trimester).
-Bleeding is even more common with twins.
+Up to 1 in 4 women have vaginal bleeding at some time during their pregnancy.
+Bleeding is more common in the first 3 months (first trimester), especially with twins.

 During the first 3 months, vaginal bleeding may be a sign of a miscarriage or ectopic pregnancy.
-See the doctor right away.
-During months 4 - 9, bleeding may be a sign of:
+Contact the health care provider right away.

 Other possible causes of vaginal bleeding during pregnancy:

-Avoid sexual intercourse until your health care provider tells you that it is safe to start having intercourse again.
-Drink only fluids if the bleeding and cramping are severe.
+Avoid sexual intercourse until your provider tells you that it is safe to start having intercourse again.

-Medication is usually not needed -- do not take any medication without talking to your health care provider.
+Medicine is not needed in most cases.
+DO NOT take any medicines without talking to your provider.

-Contact your health care provider if:
+Contact your provider if:

-Your health care provider will take a medical history and perform a physical examination.
+Your provider will take a medical history and perform a physical exam.

 Tests that may be done include: